kpolgar/bright-quote-generator/README.md

 View App:
 https://kpolgar.github.io/bright-quote-generator/

 This is a responsive web app built with React that generates motivational quotes with the click of a button.
 It is also shareable on twitter.
+Quotes are from Quotes Free API created by SergeyWebPro.

 ![picture of the app](https://github.com/kpolgar/bright-quote-generator/blob/gh-pages/bright-quote-generator.png)